richburroughs/what-oncall-does-to-us/slides.md

 # Fast forward to 2016

 ^ Fast forward 20 years.
+^ I worked next as a sysadmin at WebMD, when the company was taking out Super Bowl ads, then at a web hosting company, a payments company, a company with an email maarketing platform, and then finally as an SRE at Puppet
  I'd been on-call for most of that time, in rotations of different sizes.
 Some as small as 3 people, some as big as 10.
 ^ For a while I was on a team where our boss divided us up by time slots instead of weeks.
 I was oncall every evening from 7PM to midnight.

 ---